Trump attacks ESPN after Jemele Hill calls him a white supremacist

 Wall Street analysts and ESPN executives generally agree that ESPN's subscriber losses are largely a result of a changing business model, not a reaction to perceived political bias.

 As the monthly cable bundle has become more and more expensive, and streaming has become more popular, some homes have dropped the big bundles that include ESPN, the priciest channel on cable.
+Others have discontinued cable altogether and turned to streaming services.

 The vast majority of U.S. homes continue to pay for cable, including ESPN.
 But the cutbacks have put pressure on ESPN and other sports networks.